patricklin26/patricklin26.github.io/index.md

 ## Note
-This page was last updated on June, 2025.
+This page was last updated in June, 2025.